mschlappa/KebaWallboxSteuerung/replit.md

 ### Frontend

 The frontend uses React 18+ with TypeScript, Wouter for routing, TanStack Query for state management, and shadcn/ui (Radix UI primitives) for UI components.
 Styling is managed with Tailwind CSS, customized with design tokens following Material Design 3 principles.
 The design is mobile-first, responsive, and uses Roboto typography.
-Core components include `StatusCard`, `ChargingVisualization`, and `BottomNav`, structured with Atomic Design. **SmartHome control toggles (PV surplus, battery lock) are integrated directly into the Settings page for streamlined configuration.** PWA features like manifest configuration and Apple Touch Icons are included for a standalone app experience.
+Core components include `StatusCard`, `ChargingVisualization`, and `BottomNav`, structured with Atomic Design. **SmartHome control toggles (PV surplus, battery lock) are integrated directly into the Settings page for streamlined configuration.** PWA features like manifest configuration and Apple Touch Icons are included for a standalone app experience. **The StatusCard component on the main page displays contextual status icons (Sun, Moon, ShieldOff, PlugZap) indicating active SmartHome features like PV surplus charging, night charging, battery discharge lock, and grid charging.**

 ### Backend